todordev/VipPortfolio/README.md

 * Added ability to upload a thumbnail.
 * Improved the functionality of additional images uploading.
 * Improved resizing functionality
+* Fixed some issues with Facebook Fan Page installing
 * Improved usability.

 ###v3.5

+* Added CSS editor
-* Added Slide Gallery View
+* Added Facebook Pages and Tabs manager
-* Added more option to Scroll Gallery View - auto scroll, linkable, animation start and speed,...
 * Added filters - category,...
 * Added multiple select in the a category view option.
 Now you are able to select categories that you want to display.
+* Added Scroll Gallery View
 * The layouts have been moved to views. ( Now the extension use views to display categories and projects ).
 * Improved the multilanguage
 * Improved